Eastern black walnut

 30-65cm high, naked roots

 Black walnut is an important tree commercially, as the wood is a deep brown color and easily worked.
 Walnut seeds (nuts) are cultivated for their distinctive and desirable taste.
-Walnut trees are grown for lumber and food, and processors have found additional markets for even the tough outer hulls by finely grinding them for use in abrasive cleansers, exfoliating cosmetics, and the like.
+Walnut trees are grown for lumber and food, and processors have found additional markets for even the tough outer hulls by finely grinding them for use in products such as abrasive cleansers.
 Many cultivars have been developed for improved quality wood or nuts.
-In 2017, the U.S. Department of Agriculture (USDA) valued United States walnut timber at $530 billion, and the Missouri Department of Conservation has stated that it is the most valuable timber raised in Missouri.
+In 2017, the United States Department of Agriculture valued U.S. walnut timber at $530 billion.
+A significant amount is grown in Missouri.

 Black walnut has a strong taproot, which makes the seedlings resilient, but difficult to transplant.